 If relaxing under a cottonwood tree or soaking in a hot mineral bath isn't enough action for you, there are myriad activities in which you can participate.

 The springs are situated in the Chihuahua Desert, one of several north American deserts.
 Unlike the Mojave Desert, which is a higher-elevation desert associated with the Joshua Tree, and the neighboring Sonoran Desert, which has the mighty saguaro as its calling card, our desert is associated with the sotol or "desert spoon" (Dasilirion wheeleri).
 Chinati Hot Springs is the perfect starting point for a hike.
+We have 640 acres to hike on with hiking trails.
 A wash runs right next to the springs, which provides a sandy and easy trail (warning: never hike in a wash during the rainy season because of the danger of flash floods.
 Even when you can see no rain, there is serious danger)

 The paved road at the bottom of Hot Springs Road (aka the River Road) is a biker's dream.
 There is little traffic on the road because the road dead-ends in the town of Candelaria, several miles to the west.
 All along the road are hills that make your ride like a roller coaster.
 The road parallels the Rio Grande on the south side, which is a shallow affair, thick with reeds.